Apricot

 An apricot (/ˈæpɹɪkɒt/, /ˈeɪpɹɪkɒt/) is a fruit, or the tree that bears the fruit, of several species in the genus Prunus.

-Usually, an apricot is from the species P. armeniaca, but the fruits of the other species in Prunus sect.
+Usually an apricot is from the species Prunus armeniaca, but the fruits of the other species in Prunus sect.
 Armeniaca are also called apricots.
+In 2023, world production of apricots was 3.7 million tonnes, led by Turkey with 20% of the total.

+Prunus armeniaca was domesticated in ancient times in Central Asia and China.
+Cultivation of the tree then spread across Eurasia and to North Africa and Japan.
+The fruit is consumed both fresh and dried.
+Apricots are used in dishes including cakes, tarts, and jam, and in savoury dishes, for example in stuffing.
+In Austria, they are the basis of Marillenknödel, sweet apricot dumplings.